Marcin Bułka

-Marcin Bułka ([ˈmart͡ɕin ˈbuwka]; born 4 October 1999) is a Polish professional footballer who plays as a goalkeeper for Ligue 1 club Nice.
+Marcin Bułka ([ˈmart͡ɕin ˈbuwka]; born 4 October 1999) is a Polish professional footballer who plays as a goalkeeper for Saudi Pro League club Neom and the Poland national team.

 Club career

 Early career

 Bułka began his career in his native Poland, playing in the youth ranks at Stegny Wyszogród, MDK Król Maciuś Club Płock and FCB Escola Varsovia, an official Barcelona satellite academy in Poland.
 In March 2016, whilst at FCB Escola Varsovia, Bułka underwent a trial with Barcelona, before trialling at English club Chelsea the following month.

 Chelsea

 In the summer of 2016, Bułka joined Chelsea.
 In September 2016, he signed his first professional contract with the club as well as making his under-18 debut for in a 4–2 win against Arsenal U18.
-In the 2018–19 season, Bułka featured on the bench three times for Chelsea's first team.

 Paris Saint-Germain

 2019–20: Debut season

-In July 2019, Bułka signed for Ligue 1 club Paris Saint-Germain (PSG) on a two-year contract, after the expiration of his contract at Chelsea.
+After his contract at Chelsea expired, Bułka signed for Ligue 1 club Paris Saint-Germain on a two-year contract.
 On 30 August 2019, he made his debut for the club, keeping a clean sheet in a 2–0 win against Metz.
-He would end the 2019–20 season making only one appearance, as he was the third keeper of PSG.